 The Xmax Starry vaporizer retails for $99 and I recommend picking it up here.
 Read on below to get my full Xmax starry vaporizer review.

 Size, Portability, and Build Quality

 The Starry vaporizer is about the same size as the Pax 2.
 Maybe a smidgen wider but very close.
 The Starry weighs roughly 120 grams with the battery in which is about 30 grams more than the Pax 2.

-The Starry is very easy to pocket, easy to grip and pass around.
-It’s perfect the adventurous type whether you’re hiking, biking or just a night out on the town.
+The Starry is very easy to pocket, easy to grip, and pass around.
+It’s perfect for the adventurous type whether you’re hiking, biking, or just a night out on the town.
 It’s very easy to conceal and even palm if needed.

 Really the only downside with the overall design is the fact that the mouthpiece and upper lid do get pretty hot with prolonged use.
 I’m talking long sessions at high temps but overall it’s not bad.